marcj/angular-zoneless/README.md

 }
 ```

-If you render anything dynamic like (click)="load()" and `load` is async, you need either use RxJS with async pipe to render dynamically,
+If you render anything dynamic like (click)="load()" and `load` is async, then this works, too,
-or make sure `load` calls `ChangeDetectorRef.detectChanges()` once the data is loaded.
+since `load` is part of the component and being watched, and once it is finished, this ZoneJS implementation
+triggers `onMicrotaskEmpty` which triggers a `Application.tick()`.
+It works only when load is finished though.
+If you have multiple sub async calls in load, then you need to `ChangeDetectorRef.detectChanges()` manually.

 Soon, you also will be able to use signals to make this easier.